krystiankowalik/cache/README.md

 The project's structure should be kept as simple as possible.

 *The specification does not explicitly provide if duplicates within cache are permitted, but since they would go against the purpose of cache, I assume no duplicate entries are allowed.
-Therefore, attempts to add to cache an object already present there, will not have effect.
+Therefore, attempts to cache an already cached object, will not have effect.

 ## Considerations